wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ## Core Monitoring

-Core monitoring retrieves metrics using a cluster monitoring service -- currently Heapster -- and through kube-state-metrics.
+Core monitoring retrieves metrics using a cluster monitoring service such as the [Wavefront Kubernetes Collector](https://github.com/wavefrontHQ/wavefront-kubernetes-collector) -- and through kube-state-metrics.
 * The cluster monitoring service provides CPU, memory, filesystem, and network/IO usage for the cluster and all nodes, pods, namespaces, and containers.
 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) provides the current state of Kubernetes resources such as deployments, replica sets, pods, etc.